oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

     cd oci-monte-carlo-simulations-FSI/
     ./install.sh

-## Checking the deployment
+## Checking
-Please, check that the RabbitMQ host is running accessing through the WEB GUI and mcv-controller and mcv-parent-controller consumers are connected to the tasks_in and tasks_in_splittable queues respectively.
+You can check that the RabbitMQ host is running, accessing through the WEB GUI and mcv-controller and mcv-parent-controller consumers are connected to the tasks_in and tasks_in_splittable queues respectively.

 ### Access your RabbitMQ Management GUI
 Run the next command to list the load balancer service and get the external IP: